Whiteknight/whiteknight.github.com/drafts/threading_vision.md

 on top of it.
 We can accomplish this through delegation, use of subclasses, and HLL mapping, among other mechanisms.

+## Hybrid Threads

-Last year for GSoC, student Chandon proposed and begin implementing an very ambitious plan for a hybridized threading approach.
+Last year for GSoC, student Chandon proposed and began implementing a very ambitious plan for a hybridized threading approach.
 At the time I viewed the whole idea as an interesting curiosity, but the longer time goes on the more I feel like the best answer for us does lay somewhere down that path.
 I've